Human security: Relationship with development

 Human security also challenged and drew from the practice of international development.

 Traditionally, embracing liberal market economics was considered to be the universal path for economic growth, and thus development for all humanity.
 Yet, continuing conflict and human rights abuses following the end of the Cold War and the fact that two-thirds of the global population seemed to have gained little from the economic gains of globalization, led to fundamental questions about the way development was practiced.
 Accordingly, human development has emerged in the 1990s to challenge the dominant paradigm of liberal economy in the development community.
-Human development proponents argue that economic growth is insufficient to expand people's choice or capabilities, areas such as health, education, technology, the environment, and employment should not be neglected.
+Human development proponents argue that economic growth is insufficient to expand people's choices or capabilities, areas such as health, education, technology, the environment, and employment should not be neglected.